iris-hep/func_adl/docs/xAOD/getting_started.md

 This section of the FuncADL documentation will cover:

-- How to set up your environment to access xAOD data in ATLAS
+- How to set up the environment to access xAOD data in ATLAS
 - Access methods, attributes, and decorations on the xAOD Event Data Model (EDM).

-This section assumes you have the following prerequisites:
+This section assumes you have the following prerequisite knowledge:

 - Access to an ATLAS xAOD ServiceX backend
 - Basic knowledge of the ATLAS xAOD data model (at the level of a standard ATLAS tutorial)